seneca86/lesson_0/.lesson/instructions.md

 These are all valid alternatives, each with merits on its own, although the recommendation is to stick to Replit or VSCode for practical purposes.

+In case you want to install a desktop-based IDE, you will need to install Python itself first.
+You may download it from the [following link](https://www.python.org/downloads/)

 ### Bibliography

 Luckily enough, there are excellent Python books out there.
 We will borrow heavily from them, so credit is due, particularly to the following ones: